benibela/mailfilter/README.md

     : bar@example.org
     => exfolder

-The mails can be automatically marked as read with the mark read command:
+The mails can be automatically marked as read with the mark seen command (requires maildrop >= 2.8.4, although you could use an older  mailfilter from early 2017 with older maildrops ):

     From: foobar
     => foolder
-    mark read
+    mark seen

 This marking can also be done conditionally, e.g. to hide spam:

     From: foobar
     => foolder
     Subject: spam
-    mark read
+    mark seen

 Multiple filters are separated by whitespace.